Minimum Wage in Indonesia – frequently Asked Questions

 Is there a separate legislation relating to minimum wages in Indonesia?

-Indonesia only have one legislation for minimum wage (MW) as stipulated under Labour Law Act No. 13 Year 2003 article No. 88, 89 and 90.
+Indonesia has legislation for minimum wage (MW) as stipulated under Labor Law Act No. 13 Year 2003 article No. 88, 89 and 90.

 Does one or more minimum wage/s exist that is/are determined by law?